bueltge/multisite-global-media/readme.md

 Please let me know if you like the plugin or you hate it or whatever.

 Please fork it and improve the plugin.
+However, see the Contributing note above.
 Add an issue for ideas and bugs.
-Also we say thank you for improvements on the documentation and help in the support.
+Also, we say thank you for improvements in the documentation and help in the support.

 ### Disclaimer
-I'm German and my English might be gruesome here and there.
+We don't speak the English language natively, and maybe it might be gruesome here and there.
 So please be patient with me and let me know of typos or grammatical errors.
 Thank you!